 - An effective home to nursery transition programme supports children as they settle into nursery life.
 Initially parents spend some time in the playroom with their child, and then move to the Parents' Room.
 Enrolment paperwork, including the Care Plan, is completed in consultation with parents.
-The transition programme moves at the child's pace, with the length of session gradually increasing to suit the child. - Children with Additional Support needs are very well supported in their development and learning.
+The transition programme moves at the child's pace, with the length of session gradually increasing to suit the child. - Children with Additional Learning Needs are very well supported in their development and learning.
 Every child who needs one has an effective Wellbeing Assessment and Plan, which is reviewed regularly.
 We work closely with Speech and Language Therapy and Educational Psychology to support children and their families.
-Children have an enhanced transition into Primary 1 if they need it. - More than 90% of our children and families have English as an Additional Language.
-They are very well supported by an EAL teacher and other key staff.
+Children have an enhanced transition into Primary 1 if they need it. - More than 85% of our children and families have English as an Additional Language.
+They are very well supported by nursery staff, with some additional input from an EAL teacher.
 An assessment is completed to indicate where children are in acquiring English and to identify the support needed.
 Our learning programmes are designed to provide the necessary support for children at different stages of acquiring English.